n8t8n/my-cloudflare-bash/readme.md

 1. Run the script: `./cfdns.sh`
 2. Follow the prompts to create a DNS record

-## 🗂️ Web File Manager & AI Assistant
+## 🗂️ Web File Manager & AI Assistant (GUI)

-The project includes a web-based interface that makes file management and system administration easier for non-technical users:
+The project includes a web-based interface (GUI) that makes file management and system administration easier for non-technical users:

 ### 🔍 File Search & Management
 - Chat-like interface for finding files: Just type what you're looking for